Industrial product designing is naturally complex.

-Topology optimization is a form of generative design software that utilizes a mathematical model (algorithm) to design solutions that optimize the material, density, shape, and space.
-It uses metrics entered manually by the designer like applied load, space constraints, development methodologies, and more.
-The technology uses 3D modeling to create a design space reiterating it to optimize the design for material costs and performance.
+Topology optimization is generative design software that utilizes a mathematical model (algorithm) to design solutions that optimize the material, density, shape, and space.
+It uses metrics entered manually by the designer, like applied load, space constraints, development methodologies, and more.
+The technology uses 3D modelling to create a design space reiterating it to optimize the design for material costs and performance.

-The design element is hyper-focused on usability and functionality, declining all forms of aesthetics.
+The design element is hyper-focused on usability and functionality, declining all aesthetics.
 Usually, the finalized design is manufactured with a 3D printer.
-Now let’s see how the present developments of this technology affect your business.
+Now let’s see how the current developments of this technology affect your business.

 Benefits of Topology Optimization

 Topology optimization can create a significant shift in the business landscape in a short time.
 Let’s have a look at the top ones.